redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/delete.md

 * `-f`, `--force` - Use this flag to avoid being prompted for confirmation.
 * `--name` - Name of the component to delete (optional).
 By default, the component described in the local devfile is deleted
 * `--namespace` - Namespace to find the component to delete (optional).
 By default, the current namespace defined in kubeconfig is used

-Check the [documentation on flags](flags.md) to see more flags available.